aliciasply/Final-Project/README.md

   * What are the most-used "words" in Fake News Vs. Real News?

 # Outline
- * Transform, Train & Test the Data.
+ * Transform, Train & Test the Data
  * Result & Analysis
  * Visualizations
  * Web Page Creation